Skip to Content

 How to Grill Pineapple

-Yield: 8 pineapple slices
+Yield: 8 to 10 pineapple slices

 Prep Time: 7 minutes